mhawryluk/city-simulation-game/README.md

 ## Setup
+**To run the game you have to run the 'City Simulation Game' lnk file.**

+**Alternatively** you can run it via src/main.py file - to do so u have to meet some requirements.
-All requirements are listed in the requirements.txt file.
+All of them are listed in the requirements.txt file.
 You can download everything necessary by executing:
 `pip install -r requirements.txt`.
 Run the game with `python src/main.py`.